Ainsley Rodriguez Floats On A Donut Raft In Tiny Yellow Bikini

-Ainsley Rodriguez captivated her 2 million-plus fans in sexy bikini that showed off her gym-honed figure.
-In the short clip that was added to her feed, the model sipped a cocktail while as she floated in a pool.
+Ainsley Rodriguez captivated her 2 million-plus fans in a sexy bikini that showed off her gym-honed figure.
+In the short clip that was added to her feed, the model sipped a cocktail as she floated in a pool.
 Her raft of choice was a pink frosted donut with a number of different colored sprinkles all over it.
-She looked like she was in her element, laying down and resting her arms on the sides of the raft while she soaked up the sun.
+She looked like she was in her element, lying down and resting her arms on the sides of the raft while she soaked up the sun.

-She advertised her rock hard abs, muscular arms, and fit legs in a skimpy banana yellow bikini.
+In the video, Rodriguez flaunted her abs, arms, and legs in a skimpy banana yellow bikini.
 The triangle top barely contained the model’s chest, uncovering a glimpse of her chest.
 She wore her long, brunette locks slicked back in a high ponytail, adding a pair of diamond earrings as accessories.
-Rodriguez added a pair of large, square sunglasses to her face as well as a light lipgloss.
-She playfully sipped a cocktail while she floated in a pool and gave a peace sign to the camera.
+The model added a pair of large, square sunglasses to her face, as well as a light lipgloss.
+She playfully sipped a cocktail, flashing a peace sign at the camera.

-The video then panned over to the fitness model in her kitchen where she was wearing the same bikini.
-This time, her vibrant orange bottoms were on display while the black-haired beauty mixed up what she called a spicy skinny strawberry frozen margarita.
-In the caption of the new share, she told her fans to take this time to relax and reconnect with the people who they love while they’re quarantined at home.
-She also included the recipe for the cocktail, much to the delight of many fans.
+The video then panned over to Rodriguez’s kitchen, where she was wearing the same swimsuit.
+This time, her vibrant orange bottoms were on display as she mixed up what she called a spicy skinny strawberry frozen margarita.
+In the caption of the new share, she told her fans to take this time to relax and reconnect with the people they love while they’re quarantined at home.
+She also included the recipe for the cocktail, much to the delight of her many admirers.

 View this post on Instagram